Toward Generative Quantum Utility via Correlation-Complexity Map: Quantifying IQP compatibility and beyond-pairwise dependence

 \subsection{Empirically Probing the QCLI–MMD Mechanism}

-We next move from analysis to empirical probing.
-While Theorem~\ref{thm:qcli-mmd-bound} provides a \emph{lower bound} on the best achievable MMD for a restricted IQP family, practical training rarely approaches this limit, since optimization is imperfect, finite-sample estimation introduces variance, and quantum (or shot-based) sampling adds additional noise.
+We next move from analysis to empirical probing. {While Eq.~(\ref{eq:qcli-mmd-lowerbound}), obtained by combining Proposition~\ref{prop:walsh-support-mmd-floor} with Assumption~\ref{assump:qcli-support}, provides a \emph{conditional lower bound} on the best achievable MMD for a restricted IQP family}, practical training rarely approaches this limit, since optimization is imperfect, finite-sample estimation introduces variance, and quantum (or shot-based) sampling adds additional noise.
 Consequently, rather than attempting to \emph{tighten} or \emph{achieve} the bound directly, we test the underlying prediction of the support-mismatch mechanism: as $I_{\text{QCLI}}$ of the dataset increases, the \emph{observed} MMD attainable under a fixed learner IQP architecture and training budget should systematically decrease, and the residual error should be consistent with spectral mass lying outside the model's tunable support.

 \paragraph{Dataset generation with controlled $I_{\text{QCLI}}$.} To mimic the practical setting where the target distribution is unknown and may exhibit an unknown (and potentially high-order) parity support, we generate a diverse family of target datasets by sampling $10^4$ bitstrings from $n=16$-qubit IQP circuits with gate locality up to $4$ and varying circuit size across seven gate counts,